-- 4 credits in a research/assessment course (e.g., EDUC 541 Applied Research Techniques or an alternative approved by the adviser).
+- Four credits in a research/assessment course (e.g., EDUC 541 Applied Research Techniques or an alternative approved by the adviser).

-8-12 credits.
+Eight-12 credits.
 These elective courses are typically education courses drawn from the categories of psychology and cultural foundations, literacy and learning, special education and research/assessment.
-They may also include additional coursework in the discipline as deemed necessary by the adviser.
+They may also include additional coursework in the discipline as deemed necessary by the advisor.

 Psychology and Cultural Foundations elective courses include: